damian-lis/portfolio-website/README.md

 #### 3.6.
 Description of listenForResize method and related resize method (constructor)

-Below is an example of this method (scripts/objects/Particles.js):
+Below is an example of listenForResize method and related resize method (scripts/objects/Particles.js):

 ```
   listenForResize() {